sledmonkey/jvc_projector/README.md

 # JVC Projector Remote

 This is a simple package to control JVC Projectors over IP.
-Created to be used with my [Homeassistant](https://www.home-assistant.io/) custom component: [bezmi/hass_custom_components](https://github.com/bezmi/hass_custom_components/tree/master/custom_components/jvcprojector).
+Created to be used with Shahzeb Imran's [Homeassistant](https://www.home-assistant.io/) custom component: [bezmi/hass_custom_components](https://github.com/bezmi/hass_custom_components/tree/master/custom_components/jvcprojector).
 Works fine as a standalone module.

 Currently supports:
 * Power on/off